 History of Museum

-The Carl A. and Peggy J. Bluedorn Science Imaginarium opened in 1993 in response to the increased interest in the Grout's science programs.
-Described as a "playground for the imagination," this interactive science center provides fun hands-on exhibits that demonstrate how science affects everyday life.
-The hands-on science center makes learning scientific principles fun through interactive exhibits and formal demonstrations.
-Exhibits focus on light and electricity, momentum, liquids, gases and sound.
+The Carl A. and Peggy J. Bluedorn Science Imaginarium opened at 322 Washington St. in 1993 in response to the increased interest in the Grout's science programs.
+Described as a "playground for the imagination," this interactive science center provided fun hands-on exhibits that demonstrate how science affects everyday life.
+The hands-on science center made learning scientific principles fun through interactive exhibits and formal demonstrations.
+Exhibits focused on light and electricity, momentum, liquids, gases and sound.
+The Bluedorn Science Imaginarium located at the Washington Street address permanetly closed its doors in October of 2025 with plans to "Reimagine the Imag" in a NEW space at the main Grout Museum building.

 About the Imaginarium's Namesake